If you love history and breath-taking architecture, then the spectacular Egyptian temples should be high on your travel bucket list.

-While the Nile is often described as Egypt’s lifeline, it’s the country’s temples that reflect its multiple identities; its history.
+While the Nile is often described as Egypt’s lifeline, the country’s temples reflect its multiple identities and tell a fascinating history.
 Covering roughly 4,000 years and a huge variety of structures, from residences for gods to funerary cults for royalty, no expense was ever spared to make the temples into masterpieces.

 The Mortuary Temple of Hatshepsut